K. Gunaratnam

-Kanagasabai Gunaratnam (20 July 1917 – 27 August 1989; கனகசபை குணரத்தினம்; කනකසබේ ගුණරත්නම්), popularly known as K. Gunaratnam was a prolific film producer in Sri Lankan cinema.
+Kanagasabai Gunaratnam (20 July 1917 – 9 August 1989; கனகசபை குணரத்தினம்; කනකසබේ ගුණරත්නම්), popularly known as K. Gunaratnam was a prolific film producer in Sri Lankan cinema.
 Started his film producing career during post-independent Ceylon, Gunaratnam is the pioneer to establish two Sinhala film studios: 'Cinemas Limited' and 'Vijaya Studios', where he produced more than 20 blockbuster and commercial movies.

 Personal life

 He was born on 20 July 1917 in Athiyadi, Jaffna as the youngest son of the family.
 His father Manikkam Kanakasabey was a merchant in Jaffna.
 His mother Manikkam Murugesu was a housewife.
 He studied at Jaffna Central College up to junior class.

-In 1941 he married Padma Selvadore.
-However, she died untimely and later married her sister, Kamala Selvadore.
+In 1941 he married Padma Selvadurai, however her untimely death led to him marrying her sister, Kamala Selvadurai.
 Apart from cinema, he was also a planter.
 Horseback riding and tennis were his main hobbies and he was an active member of the Tamil Union Sports Club and the Orient Club.
 The couple had two sons and four daughters.